01 August 2025

 With a long history of working closely with GDAP and other industry partners, the Game Design and Development Program continues to produce students who earn recognition for their work.
 At the 2024 Philippine Creative Awards, Benilde students received major honors including Game of the Year, Best Game Design, and the Innovation Award.
 These achievements show how the program’s industry-aligned training helps students create high-quality, original games that meet professional standards.

-The Game Design and Development Program offers two tracks: Game Programming and Game Art.
-Students work with professional-grade tools such as Unity, Unreal Engine, Adobe Creative Suite, and VR headsets from Meta and HTC.
-The curriculum also includes training in Blender, Maya, ZBrush, and Substance tools.
-These resources are used across design, programming, and production courses to help students build complete game experiences.
+The Game Design and Development Program offers two specialized tracks: Game Programming and Game Art.
+Students gain hands-on experience using professional-grade tools such as Unity, Unreal Engine, Adobe Creative Suite, and VR hardware from Meta and HTC.
+Game Art majors are also trained in industry-standard software including Blender, Maya, ZBrush, and the Substance suite.
+These tools are integrated across Game Art, Design, Programming, and Production courses to support the creation of complete, fully playable game experiences.

-“We teach students to build complete games, not just parts of them,” Lee added.
-“They learn to design, program, write, and produce, just like in real studios.”
+“We teach students to build complete games, not just isolated parts,” Lee said.
+“They learn to design, create art, program, write, and produce, much like in real studio environments, while being mentored by a faculty composed entirely of industry practitioners and seasoned veterans.”

-The program prepares students for roles such as junior technical artist, programmer, UI/UX designer, level designer, and narrative designer.
-It is aligned with the Philippine Skills Framework for Game Development and supported by partnerships with CG Arts Japan, Secret 6, and the International Game Developers Association (IGDA) through the student organization GUILD.
+The program develops studio-ready professionals who can contribute meaningfully to creative teams and grow into leadership roles in the evolving game development landscape.
+It goes beyond matching students to job titles, focusing instead on nurturing adaptable, skilled, and industry-aware creators.
+The curriculum is aligned with the Philippine Skills Framework for Game Development and strengthened through partnerships with GDAP, CG Arts Japan, Secret 6, and the International Game Developers Association (IGDA) via the student organization GUILD.

 Benilde’s presence at PGDX 2025 shows its leadership in game development education.
 As the Philippines’ first academic program in this field, it remains committed to shaping the next generation of Filipino game creators.